Dear banks — why has just 3.5% of R200bn loan scheme been granted?

 “At the moment banks are asked to apply their normal credit risk processes, which means the guarantee is not, in fact, achieving its goal of improving bank risk appetite,” says Theobald.

-Kunene says the aim is that customers are able to honour their Covid-19 loan commitments, which means the Treasury and the taxpayer will not incur any costs.
+Kunene says the aim is for customers to be able to honour their Covid-19 loan commitments, which means the Treasury and the taxpayer will not incur any costs.

-But Intellidex argues that if the scheme was fully rolled out, losses of about 20% would be realistic.
+But Intellidex argues that if the scheme were fully rolled out, losses of about 20% would be realistic.

 In total, payments on loans worth R495bn have been suspended in both the personal and commercial sector.